NunoAGoncalves/LeetCode_100days/README.md

 Occurrences After Bigram - Completed on 14/08/2020 ✓

 Average Salary Excluding the Minimum and Maximum Salary - Completed on 15/08/2020 ✓

+Delete Node in a Linked List - Compeleted on 16/08/2020 ✓

+Distribute Candies to People - Completed on 17/08/2020 ✓

 ## Description